Jan 21, 2022

 1.2 Find the Intersection of Your Passion And Market

 A trending market doesn’t matter that much if you don’t actually care about the idea.
 Sure, money can be a huge motivator.
-But, when you’re creating an actual business you’ll need to have a motivation that extends beyond financial gain.
+But, when you’re making your own online store, you’ll need to have a motivation that extends beyond financial gain.

 Hopefully, you already have a handful of products in mind.
 Compare those products to your answers from the questions below: